philippj/SteamworksPy/README.md

 # SteamworksForPython
 Howdy!
-This is a branch of Easimer's SteamworksForPython in an attempt to bring a fully-functional Python module for Steam out for the public.
+This is a fork of Easimer's original SteamworksForPython in an attempt to bring a fully-functional Python module for Steam out for the public.

 Feel free to fork or contribute to this module.

-For a fuller tutorial, with images, on SteamworksPy please read our post: http://coaguco.tumblr.com/post/128240756897/steamworks-for-python-tutorial-linux.
+For a fuller (yet outdated) tutorial, with images, on SteamworksPy please read our post: http://coaguco.tumblr.com/post/128240756897/steamworks-for-python-tutorial-linux.

 # Some Notes
 While I am still tinkering away with this, here are some things to note: